madelyngreyes/readthedocs/docs/source/sections/data/TCGA-Data.rst

 About the TCGA Data
 *******************

-The ISB-CGC hosts approximately 1 petabyte of TCGA_ data in various Google Cloud Technologies (see this page for more details).
+The ISB-CGC hosts approximately 1 petabyte of TCGA_ data in various Google Cloud Technologies (see `this page <TechnologiesToHostandAccess.html>`_ for more details).

 .. _TCGA: http://cancergenome.nih.gov/
 .. _GCS: https://cloud.google.com/storage/